bnmoch3/blog/content/notes/2024_12_pg_read_access_group/index.md

 +++

-Suppose we've got a role `some_user` and want to give it read access to all the tables in a given database.
-It's cumbersome to grant these privileges one by one.
+Suppose we've got a role `some_user` and want to give it read access to all the tables in a given database but no permission to write/modify/delete any object.
+Let's look at 2 approaches:

+- Create a read-access group and add `some_user`
+- Use the predefined role `pg_read_all_data`

+## Create a custom read-access group

-Instead, let's create a `read_access` role that will have read access to all the tables present.
+First approach, let's create a `read_access` role that will have read access to all the tables present.
 From there, we'll take advantage Postgres' ability to add a role as a member of another role which will serve as a _group_.
 In concrete terms, `some_user` will be added to the `read_access` 'group'.
 PS I learnt of this approach from this blog post:
 ['Securing your PostgreSQL DB with Roles & Privileges'](https://rlopzc.com/posts/securing-your-postgresql-db-with-roles--privileges/).

 It's worth emphasizing that Postgres does not really have separate notions of